aashpaash/-Password-Generator/README.md

 - [License](#License)

 # Description
-create an application that an employee can use to generate a random password based on criteria they've selected.
+Create an application that an employee can use to generate a random password based on criteria they've selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code
 ### User Story
 AS AN employee with access to sensitive data<br/>
 I WANT to randomly generate a password that meets certain criteria<br/>